How would my treatment be different if I participated in a clinical trial?

-Some clinical trials are double-blind, placebo-controlled.
-This means that the clinical trial participants may receive the real drug or an inactive substance (sugar pill) that looks exactly like the drug (called a placebo).
-Neither the participant nor the researchers will know which drug they are receiving.
-"Blinding" is a safety net intended to help the researchers separate the real effects of a treatment from the "placebo effect" -- positive changes people often experience merely by being treated at all, and not as a result of any particular treatment.
+- Some clinical trials are double-blind, placebo-controlled.
+This means that you may receive the real drug or an inactive substance that looks exactly like the drug (called a placebo).
+Neither the participant nor the researcher will know which drug they are receiving.